CantChangeMe/retail-store-bill-discounts/README.md

 # Retail-store-bill-discounts
-This projects implements different kinds of discounts for small retail website.
+This project implements different kinds of discounts for small retail website.